 Hi !
-Kness is my brand name and I create ceramic animal figurines and one of a kind porcelain jewelry in Montréal, Québec.
+I’m Kness and I create ceramic animal figurines and one of a kind porcelain jewelry in Montréal, Québec.
+I’m also drawing and painting.
+My favorite things to create are cute ceramic animals.
+Here’s a little more about me and my art !

 All my work is handcrafted in Canada, where I live.
 I sculpt and paint animal themed art with the greatest care and a deep love for nature.
 You can find one of a kind pieces of art in my shop.
 I sell my unique figurines, porcelain and stoneware pendants, tumblers and cup.
 There are also original watercolor paintings of animal patterns.